Wall St Week Ahead-A Biden victory could weigh on stock market's winners | MarketScreener

 are known as investors start selling winners.

-this year as opposed to next year by taking money out of
+this year as opposed to in 2021, by taking money out of

 retirement accounts, which would add another layer of selling,